GRACeFUL-project/DSL-WP/2015-11/README.md

 * Relations (in a qualitative setting) in the "GRACeFUL concept map"
 * Constraint programming and solving also relies on relations

-The DSL implementation will provide a layer-to-layer translation between different encodings of relations to enable qualitative reasoning in the constraint solving phase.
+The WP4-DSL implementation will provide a layer-to-layer translation between different encodings of relations to enable qualitative reasoning in the constraint solving phase.

-(DSL1 for the constraints expressed in GRACeFUL concept maps and DSL2 for the underlying constraint solving framework.)
+(DSL1 for the constraints expressed in GRACeFUL concept maps and DSL2 for the underlying constraint solving framework; or use DSL2 for parts?)

-A separate *policy description* DSL might become necessary.
-Policy actions will presumably be the basis of the questions posed during constraint solving (eg: when exploring combinations of actions that keep the system in a consistent state, that is, one that does not violate imposed constraints).
-Also considered relationally, their translation as constraints on factors will be implemented.
+A separate *policy description* DSL might become necessary (DSL3?):
+* policy actions as the basis of questions posed during constraint solving (eg: when exploring combinations of actions keeping the system in a consistent state)
+* relationally, they could be translated as constraints on factors

-Additionally, it will be necessary to investigate how to account for and combine these features with *time-dependency* and *non-determinism*, which are characteristic of the systems the DSL is intended for.
+Dynamic systems => investigate how to account for characteristic properties affecting (several) elements in the maps:
+* *time-dependency*: need for precise units then?
+(TODO: fetch ICFP HSymposium paper)
+* *non-determinism*

 Different kinds of relations can already be observed:

-* natural, immutable pre-existing relations; further classified into deterministic and non-deterministic
+* natural, immutable pre-existing relations; further classified:
+  * deterministic
+  * non-deterministic
 * requirements, constraints over how it is desired a system evolves
 * atomic (and combined) actions one may take

-The question of which properties the DSL should guarantee for the compatibility and compositionality of these deserves further study too.
+TODO: which properties should the DSL guarantee for compatibility and compositionality of these relations?

 ## Concrete outcomes